Eric Turner (singer): Music career

 Turner's performance with his band Street Fighting Man at an event in Stockholm caught the attention of a local sound engineer, who later told his friend, Swedish producer Eshraque "iSHi" Mughal, about the singer: "This guy is freakin amazing! you have to hear this guy."
 ISHi met him and decided straight away that he had the "X-factor", signing Turner to his music publishing company 2Stripes a few weeks later.

 As a talented songwriter as well as singer, Turner began writing pop songs for other artists.
 "Written in the Stars" was one of the first pop songs he wrote, and became a song for Tinie Tempah with Turner singing the big chorus.
-The song was released in September 2010 and peaked at number 1 in both Ireland and the United Kingdom.
+The song was released in September 2010 and peaked at number 1 in both Ireland and the United Kingdom, becoming well known for Turner's dramatic inhalations between lines in the chorus.
 The song peaked at number 12 on the Billboard Hot 100.

-Turner also appeared on Lupe Fiasco's album Break the Chain.
+Turner also appeared on Break the Chain from Lupe Fiasco's album Lasers.
 Turner made appearances on the songs "Stereo Sun" and "My Last Try" from Tinchy Stryder's third studio album, Third Strike.
 The album's lead single, "Angels & Stars", features Lupe Fiasco and Tinie Tempah.
 It was leaked on January 18, 2012, and was released to pop & rhythm radio station on January 31, 2012.
 The album's second single, "Stylechanger" (featuring Kardinal Offishall, Wretch 32 and Professor Green), was released via download on February 24, 2012.
 "Written in the Stars 2.0", a track which was suspected to appear on the album, was leaked online in January 2012.

 In early 2013, Turner released a mixtape titled StyleChanger.
 It included the songs "Written in the Stars 2.0", "StyleChanger" (main track), "Stereo Sun Part 2", "Pretenders", "Old Soul", "Dream On" and "Waves of You".
 All were written by Turner.

 Turner has since collaborated with Avicii on the song "Dancing in My Head", and also co-wrote Tinie Tempah's song, "Someday (Place in the Sun)".

-Turner is a well known songwriter and has written songs for big artists.
-He wrote two songs for the band Lawson, "Learn to Love Again" and "Juliet".
-He has one song on Avicii's new album Stories, "Broken Arrows".
-Turner also wrote and featured in Inna's song "Bop Bop".
-He wrote and featured on Sebjak's single "Fire Higher".
+Turner is a well known songwriter.
+He wrote two songs for the band Lawson: "Learn to Love Again" and "Juliet".
+He appeared on song on Avicii's album Stories, on the song "Broken Arrows".
+Turner also wrote and featured on Inna's song "Bop Bop".
+He wrote and appeared on Sebjak's 2015 single, "Fire Higher".